"Now more than ever, we need qualified leaders in Springfield to help

 Supporting Small Businesses & Creating Family Wage Jobs

 A healthy business community means a strong Springfield.
+Our business community has been hit hard by the effects of COVID-19 and the realities of shut downs, limits to customer contact, and the increased costs of being safe and compliant.
 Small businesses bring innovation and provide much-needed family wage jobs to our communities.
 We need more home-grown employers--supporting start-ups and family businesses, and we need to encourage women and minority-owned businesses, as well as those delving into new industries--and we need to move away from temporary, minimum wage, entry-level employers.